djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/create-project.md

 ![techzone](assets/techzone.png)

-Time to get to get started with Lab 1!
+Time to get to get started with your first use case!